 7.)
 Dong Quai

-While there’s no research concerning dong quai and PTSD, the substance has been found to: ¹⁷
+While there’s no research concerning dong quai and PTSD, it’s been found to: ¹⁷

-- Prevent panic attacks and help in managing stress
+- Prevent panic attacks and help manage stress

 - Regulate adrenal gland response